Welcome to the Deep Learning for Precision Health Lab

 June 2023

-Dr. Montillo gives invited talk at Oxford University in the UK.
-Albert serves as grant reviewer on NIH study section.
+Dr. Montillo gives an invited talk at Oxford University in the UK.
+Albert serves as a grant reviewer on NIH study section.

 Adam Wang joins the lab.
 Welcome Adam!